 Should there be insufficient bitcoin in the Separate Trust, the Holder will have no recourse to any other assets of the Responsible Entity or the Fund (except to the extent that the shortfall is due to fraud, wilful default or gross negligence).
-If the Bitcoin Custodian should fail to deliver the bitcoin from the relevant account, the Responsible Entity may transfer its rights against the Bitcoin Custodian to the Holder in settlement of the Responsible Entity's obligation to deliver the bitcoin.
+If either of the Bitcoin Custodians should fail to deliver the bitcoin from the relevant Secured Account, the Responsible Entity may transfer its rights against that Bitcoin Custodian to the Holder in settlement of the Responsible Entity's obligation to deliver the bitcoin.